Pangasinan: Economy

+Economic indicators

 The province's economy is mainly agricultural due to its vast fertile plains.
 More than 44 percent of its agricultural area is devoted to crop production.
 Aside from being one of the Philippine's rice granaries, Pangasinan is also a major producer of coconut, mango and eggplant.
 Pangasinan is the richest province in the Ilocos Region.

+Within Pangasinan are many highways, notably the N114 highway, N56 highway, Urdaneta–Dagupan Road, Romulo Highway, MacArthur Highway and Olongapo–Bugallon Road, as well as the Tarlac–Pangasinan–La Union Expressway.

 Energy

 The 1200 megawatt Sual coal-fired power plant and 345 megawatt San Roque multi-purpose dam in the municipalities of Sual and San Manuel, respectively, are the primary sources of energy in the province.

 Marine

 Pangasinan is a major fish supplier in Luzon and a major producer of salt in the Philippines.
-It has extensive fishponds mostly for raising bangus or "milkfish" along the coasts of Lingayen Gulf and the South China Sea.
+It has extensive fishponds mostly for raising bangus or "milkfish" along the coasts of Lingayen Gulf and the West Philippine Sea.
 Pangasinan's aquaculture includes oyster and sea urchin farms.

 Salt is also a major industry.
 In salt evaporation ponds seawater is mixed with sodium bicarbonate until the water evaporates and the salt remains.
 This is their ancient tradition inspired from Egypt.